 Benriach is a distillery in Speyside originally founded all the way back in 1898.
-Since 2016 however, it has been owned by American distiller Brown Forman, along with Glendronach and Glenglassaugh.
+Since 2016, however, it has been owned by American distiller Brown Forman, alongside sister distilleries Glendronach and Glenglassaugh.

 Late in 2020 Brown Forman announced an overhaul of the Benriach brand.
 A completely new range of single malts was launched in new, contemporary packaging.
 Whilst I was a fan of the old Benriach malts, even I would have to admit that it was a little chaotic at times.
-There were various age statements, some sub-headed with Latin names.
-There were peated and unpeated versions and it was all a bit hard to keep track of.
+There were various age statements and some releases were sub-headed with Latin names as well as peated and unpeated versions.
+It was all a bit hard to keep track of.
 Possibly it was fair enough then, that a bit of streamlining should take place.

 Brown Forman has caused a little controversy among Scotch whisky drinkers in recent months.
 Their GlenDronach brand gained massive popularity under previous owners and has, until recently, maintained that relationship under the current regime.
 Some eagle-eyed whisky lovers began to notice a subtle change in the packaging, however.
 Mainly, that the words “non-chill-filtered” had disappeared.

 Many emailed to ask the reason for this and received what can only be described as a politician’s answer in response.
 I’m paraphrasing but it went along the lines of “we reserve the right to do what is right for the brand but remain dedicated to putting out the best possible whisky”.
 For Scottish readers, that means maybes aye, maybes naw.